Microangiopathic Hemolytic Anemia (TTP/HUS/DIC)

 Etiology

-• Atypical HUS (aHUS) – complement dysregulation (Factor H mutations).
-No diarrhea prodrome.
+• Atypical HUS (aHUS) — complement dysregulation (e.g., Factor H mutation); no diarrheal prodrome.

 Pathophysiology

-Shiga toxin enters the blood → binds glycolipid receptors on renal endothelium → endothelial injury → platelet activation → microthrombi mostly in the kidney → MAHA + thrombocytopenia + AKI.
+Shiga toxin enters the blood → binds glycolipid receptors on renal endothelium → endothelial injury → platelet activation → microthrombi concentrated in the kidney → MAHA + thrombocytopenia + AKI.

 1. Microangiopathic hemolytic anemia (schistocytes)